gargijs/SpotVital/README.md

 * Step-2: Download the App ✔
 * Step-3: Now Create Account.👨‍🎓
 * Step-4: Now add 🛸Circle Code in Join Circle Activity.
-* Step-5: Now you can see the real time location of your friend🏍🧒🧒
+* Step-5: Now you can see the real time location of your friend🧒

-# Request from Retical😅😅😅
+# Request from Retical😅
 * Rate our app on  google Play store ⭐⭐⭐⭐⭐
 * Comment and tell us about your experience 📱
 * Our team will help you 24X7😎😎